-Practice is the perfect opportunity to make serious progress as a band, but often has the potential to turn into a huge waste of time.
-As a result, I’ve compiled 20 practical practice tips that focus on maximizing productivity whilst ensuring consistent growth & development:
+Band practice is the perfect opportunity to make serious progress as a group.
+However, it also has the potential to turn into a huge waste of time if you aren’t going about it correctly.

 1. Keep The Guitar Amps At A Reasonable Volume (It’s Not Why You Think)

 Rehearsing at a reasonable volume isn’t just to protect your hearing or avoid complaints, it’s also to help you set the levels correctly.

 One of the most common rehearsal complaints I’ve heard from bands is that they can’t hear the vocal mix in the rehearsal space.
 However, this can often be solved by simply turning the guitar amps down slightly.

 Many bands start by matching the guitar/bass amps to the drums, which takes up a lot of midrange and often results in the amp levels being much louder than necessary.

 Whilst setting levels for a practice, start by matching the vocals and drums.
 Once you have those levels set, you can blend guitar amps into the mix.
 Take some time to play with the EQ on both the guitar amps and the PA to achieve a well-balanced live mix.

 2. Rehearse In Stage Positions

 Many bands rehearse by facing each other in a circle to allow for effective communication between members.
 However, it’s worth remembering that you won’t be facing each other when it comes to playing a show.